the-turing-way/the-turing-way/workshops/book-dash/2023-Nov-BookDash-10.md

 For more information, look at: (The Turing Way Book Dashes)[https://the-turing-way.netlify.app/community-handbook/bookdash.html](https://the-turing-way.netlify.app/community-handbook/bookdash.html)

 ### Format of the event
-   * The November edition of Book Dash featured 17 invited contributors, 12 committee members, 2 external facilitators, 14 online working sessions, four discussions and social events, and two community share-outs.
+   * The November edition of Book Dash featured 17 invited contributors, 12 committee members, two external facilitators, 14 online working sessions, four discussions and social events, and two community share-outs.
    * In the past, we have organised 1-1.5 day-long Book Dash events in person or partially remotely.
    * However, since November 2020, we have been hosting Book Dashes online and with multiple short co-working called development sessions spread over 5 days for flexible participation by members.
    * We developed this format to allow people in different time zones to participate with the same efficiency and equitable support.